hcsturix74/LuaNoSQL/README.md

  * Execute arbitrary key/value operations;
  * Manage data using cursors.

-Version 1.0 is the first official release and it supports [UnQLite](http://unqlite.org) DB only.
+Version 1.0.0 is the first official release and it supports [UnQLite](http://unqlite.org) DB only.

 JX9 Document Store functions for UnQLite are currently not supported (in development)

 ## Status

-LuaNoSQL version 1.0 (for Lua 5.X) is now available.
+LuaNoSQL version 1.0.0 (for Lua 5.1 and 5.2) is now available.
 It can be compiled under Linux and OS X with current Makefile.
 It should also work in Windows OSes but a custom Makefile should be added.